SAC: A Framework for Measuring and Inducing Personality Traits in LLMs with Dynamic Intensity Control: Personality Induction using P2 Prompting

 \subsection{Dataset Construction and Methodology}

 To adapt P2 to more granular traits, we built a new dataset grounded in the 16PF framework.
 For this, we compiled a list of trait-defining short phrases based on 16PF literature and validated psychometric inventories for each of the sixteen personality traits \cite{ipip16pf}.
 To enable deeper induction of personality, we followed the original P2 method's multi-step pipeline and enriched it for 16PF \cite{jiang2022evaluating,jianggy_nodate}.
 For each of the sixteen traits, we generated descriptions using LLM prompting, which are vivid, semantically rich monologues describing how a person high in a given trait thinks, feels, and behaves.
 For instance, a full P2 description for the trait \textit{Complexity} looks like: \textit{“You have a complex and nuanced understanding of the world.
 Your ability to see multiple perspectives allows you to navigate intricate issues thoughtfully.
 You appreciate depth and intricacy in both ideas and relationships, often engaging in reflective thinking.”} The P2 descriptions were generated through an iterative process involving both trait-descriptor expansion and language model-assisted synthesis, ensuring naturalness and internal consistency.

-The full list of P2 descriptions for each of the sixteen traits can be found in the supplementary material \cite{sac_zenodo}.
+The full list of P2 descriptions for each of the sixteen traits are publicly accessible via Zenodo \cite{sac_zenodo}.

 For each trait induction, we posed all 163 questions from our 16PF dataset, resulting in 2,608 responses per model (16 traits × 163 questions).
 This ensured trait-wide coverage for each prompt and allowed for robust delta calculation across the full 16PF spectrum.
-The final prompt structure is shown in Figure~\ref{fig:mpi_prompt}, with one modification: the generated P2 description is inserted as the ground truth at the beginning of the prompt.
+The final prompt structure is shown in Figure~\ref{fig:p2_prompt}, with one modification: the generated P2 description is inserted as the ground truth in the placeholder labelled "prompt".